Analysis of error localization of Chebyshev spectral approximations: Introduction

+Note that we have used $\|f - p_n^{*}\|_{L^{\infty}(\Omega)}$ instead of $|f(x) - p_n^{*}(x)|$ in the denominator due to the equioscillation property of the error of $p_n^{*}$.
+It is easily seen that the set $V_{0}(x)$ contains all the points on $\Omega$ at which $f_n$ converges faster than $p_n^{*}$.
+Our main result states that the rate of convergence of $f_n$ is one power of $n$ faster than that of $p_n^{*}$ whenever $x$ is away from $\xi$ and both $f_n$ and $p_n^{*}$ converge at the same rate whenever $x=\xi$.
+Therefore, we can deduce that $V_0(x)=\Omega\backslash\{\xi\}$ and this gives a rigorous justification of those observations displayed in Figure \ref{fig:Exam}.
+We show that the key ingredient for explaining the error localization of $f_n$ is to understand the asymptotic behavior of the following two functions

-where $x\in\mathbb{R}$, $n\in\mathbb{N}_0:=\mathbb{N}\cup\{0\}$ and $\nu>0$ whenever $x(\mathrm{mod}~ 2\pi)\neq0$ and $\nu>1$ whenever $x(\mathrm{mod}~ 2\pi)=0$.
-As will be shown later, these two functions are intimately related to the Lerch's transcendent function and its special case Hurwitz zeta function (see, e.g., \cite[Chapter~25]{olver2010nist}) and their asymptotic behavior has a crucial distinction between $x(\mathrm{mod}~ 2\pi)\neq0$ and $x(\mathrm{mod}~ 2\pi)=0$.
-Based on this finding, we are able to explain clearly why Chebyshev projections exhibit better performance than their best approximations except in the small neighborhood of the singularity (as displayed in Figure \ref{fig:Exam}).
-Furthermore, this finding also allows us to explain why Chebyshev projections exhibit much better performance than their best approximations when applying them for spectral differentiation.
+where $\theta\in\mathbb{R}$, $n\in\mathbb{N}_0:=\mathbb{N}\cup\{0\}$ and $\nu>-1$ whenever $\theta(\mathrm{mod}~ 2\pi)\neq0$ and $\nu>0$ whenever $\theta(\mathrm{mod}~ 2\pi)=0$.
+As will be shown later, these two functions are intimately related to the Lerch's transcendent function and its special case Hurwitz zeta function (see, e.g., \cite[Chapter~25]{olver2010nist}) and their asymptotic behavior has a crucial distinction between $\theta(\mathrm{mod}~ 2\pi)\neq0$ and $\theta(\mathrm{mod}~ 2\pi)=0$.
+With this key finding in hand, we are able to clearly explain not only the error localization of Chebyshev projections, but also the same property of Chebyshev interpolants, Chebyshev spectral differentiations and Legendre projections.
+As a result, we show that Chebyshev spectral differentiations converge faster than their best counterparts except in a neighborhood of $\xi$ and, in the particular case where $\xi\in(-1,1)$, they converge even faster than their best counterparts in the maximum norm.
+Our results provide further justification for the use of Chebyshev spectral methods in numerical computations.

 The paper is organized as follows.
 In section \ref{sec:Pointwise}, we present a thorough analysis of the pointwise error estimates of Chebyshev projections.
-In section \ref{sec:Extension}, we extend our analysis to a more general setting, including superconvergence points of Chebyshev projections, Chebyshev spectral differentiation, Chebyshev interpolants and other orthogonal projections.
+In section \ref{sec:Extension}, we extend our analysis to a more general setting, including superconvergent points of Chebyshev projections, Chebyshev interpolants, Chebyshev spectral differentiation and Legendre projections.
 In section \ref{sec:conclusion}, we finish this paper with some concluding remarks.